28 Different Types of Bats

 These bats are characterized by long, narrow tails extending beyond their bodies’ length.

-Brazilian free-tailed bats are one of the fastest flying mammals, capable of reaching speeds of up to 100 miles per hour!
+Brazilian free-tailed bats are one of the fastest flying mammals, capable of reaching up to 100 miles per hour!

 These bats are also known for their high-pitched calls that can be heard long distances.